Tokyo Metropolitan Murders: Prosecution of Etsuo Ono

 On July 3, 1974, a 19-year-old woman went missing from Matsudo after visiting a Shinkin bank, and her body was later found on August 8 at a land development site.

-While Etsuo Ono was known to be in Adachi at the time, there was little evidence for necessitate an arrest.
+While Etsuo Ono was known to be in Adachi at the time, there was little evidence to necessitate an arrest.
 Witness testimonies were collected, and hundreds of potential suspects investigated.

 Not long after, Ono was named as the prime suspect, due to his matching blood type and the fact that his footprints matched the ones found at the site of July 10 crime.
 On September 12, he was arrested, initially for theft, but later charged with the latter murder.
 After his arrest, the media labeled him as the one responsible for all the murders, despite being charged with a single case.
 The false reporting later fueled the sentiment of him being innocent.

 Shortly after his arrest, Ono was released, as the prosecutor's office had insufficient evidence to hold him, but as Ono later confessed and indicated where he had stolen his victim's property, he was rearrested and charged with the Shinkin bank murder on March 12, 1975.
-At the same time as this indictment, prominent cultural figures such as Kenichi Asano, various religious officials and lawyers from the Etsuo Ono Relief Society advocated for his release.
+At the same time as this indictment, prominent cultural figures such as Kenichi Asano, various religious officials, and lawyers from the Etsuo Ono Relief Society advocated for his release.
 Ono's defense counsel was Kenji Nozaki, whose defense strategy was to discredit his client's confession.

 On September 4, 1986, the Matsudo branch of the Chiba District Court sentenced Etsuo Ono to life imprisonment.
 However, at the second trial on April 23, 1991, the Tokyo High Court acquitted him of the murder due to the unreliability of the confession.
 He was convicted of theft and rape, but got away with time served.
 He was freed after 16 years in remand, and was paid 36.5 million yen in compensation.

 New murder and imprisonment

 After his release from prison, Ono was regarded as a hero and victim of a miscarriage of justice.
-A year later, however, he was sentenced received a prison sentence for a theft committed in 1992.
+A year later, however, he was sentenced to a prison sentence for a theft committed in 1992.
 In 1996, shortly after his release, he was arrested yet again, this time for a murder committed in Adachi, where a woman had been burned and decapitated.
-Unlike the Matsudo case, the police had viable evidence to prove he was the perpetrator, resulting in Etsuo Ono admitting his guilt and receiving a life sentence in 1999.
+Unlike the Matsudo case, the police had viable evidence to prove he was the perpetrator, resulting in Ono admitting his guilt and receiving a life sentence in 1999.